Find the Best Mortgage

 Canadian Mortgage Lending Ratios

-Mortgage lending ratios are the Gross Debt Service Ratio (GDSR) and Total Debt Service Ratio (TDSR).
-As the names suggest, GDSR calculates the household debt carrying capacity against an applicant’s qualified income, and TDSR calculates the total debt carrying capacity against a borrower’s income.
-On joint applications, ratios for qualifying are combined debt payments and incomes in the case of multiple borrowers.
+Mortgage lending ratios are the Gross Debt Service (GDS) Ratio and Total Debt Service (TDS) Ratio.
+As the names suggest, GDS calculates the household debts against an applicant’s qualified income, and TDS calculates the total debts against a borrower’s income.
+For joint applications, the qualifying ratios combine debt payments and incomes for multiple borrowers.

-Typically, insured or insurable transactions, where the purchase price or assessed value is under $1 million and the mortgage amortization is up to 25 years, will lend up to 39% on GDSR and 44% on TDSR.
+Typically, insured or insurable transactions, where the purchase price or assessed value is under $1.5 million (for insured mortgages or up to $1 million for insurable mortgages) and the mortgage amortization is up to 25 years, with debt ratios restricted to 39% GDS and 44% TDS.
 Some lenders will use different ratios due to their risk appetites.

 Uninsured Transactions in Canada

-Uninsured transactions are classified as purchases or renewals where a property is valued at more than $1 million, the amortization will be more than 25 years, or the transaction is a refinance – where equity is taken out or time is being extended.
+Uninsured transactions are classified as purchases or renewals where a property is valued at more than $1.5 million, the amortization period exceeds 25 years, or the transaction involves a refinance, such as when equity is being taken out or the time being extended.

-In the case of uninsured transactions, lenders will have their risk assessment criteria to use whatever ratios they feel comfortable with based on the client’s unique situation.
-The lender can qualify the ratios and mortgage rate pricing on the file’s risk profile and lender’s risk appetite.
-The money they use to fund uninsured mortgages comes from their sources – instead of Canada’s mortgage bond market with its set of strict qualifying rules.
+In the case of uninsured transactions, lenders will have their own risk assessment criteria and can use whatever ratios they feel comfortable with, based on the client’s unique situation.
+The lender can qualify the ratios and mortgage rate pricing on the file’s risk profile and the lender’s risk appetite.
+The money used to fund uninsured mortgages comes from their sources, rather than Canada’s mortgage bond market, which has a set of strict qualifying rules.

 Calculating Your Debt Service Ratios

-TDSR = (All debts in GDSR calculation + all other debts) / Income
+TDS = (All debts in GDS calculation + all other debts) / Income

 Pass Your Mortgage Stress Test

-You must also pass a mortgage stress test to qualify for a certain mortgage amount.
-This stress test is essentially insurance that you’ll still be able to afford your mortgage payments if interest rates rise.
+You must also pass a mortgage stress test to qualify for a specific mortgage amount.
+This stress test essentially serves as insurance that you’ll still be able to afford your mortgage payments if interest rates rise.
 This higher rate is known as the mortgage qualifying rate and is set by OFSI.
-All mortgage applications are subject to stress testing using the higher qualifying rate between the 5-year benchmark minimum qualifying rate (MQR) or the contractual mortgage rate (offered by your lender) plus 2%.
+All mortgage applications are subject to stress testing using the higher qualifying rate, which is either the 5-year benchmark minimum qualifying rate (MQR) or the contractual mortgage rate (offered by your lender) plus 2%.

 Are you a first-time buyer?